Autoimmune conditions and premature aging

 (Epi)genetics of thyroid disorder

-There are at least seven genes shown to contribute to the development of autoimmune thyroid disease, with each of the genes alone having a weak effect, but all of them put together produce stronger effect and cause the disease .
+There are at least seven genes shown to contribute to the development of Hashimoto’s and an underactive thyroid .

-On epigenetic level, interferon alpha (IFNa), produced during viral infections (such as flu or common cold) triggers autoimmune thyroid disease through causing epigenetic changes [3,11].
+On epigenetic level, interferon alpha (IFNa), produced during viral infections (such as flu or common cold) triggers Hashimoto’s through causing epigenetic changes [3,11].

 Epigenetic control of our hormones and hormones of our mothers and their mothers

-Theories and evidence go as far as to claim some of our ailments (such as autoimmune diseases) are epigenetically determined when we were fetuses or even when our biological ancestors were fetuses [13–17].
+Theories and evidence go as far as to claim some of our ailments (such as Hashimoto’s) are epigenetically determined when we were fetuses or even when our biological ancestors were fetuses [13–17].

 Our lifestyle has a direct impact to more than one generation of our biological offspring.